 by Ray Sahelian, M.D.

-I have reviewed thousands of case reports on the CDC VAERS vaccine injury reporting government website; reviewed the Pfizer, Moderna, Johnson & Johnson and AstraZeneca side effect reports during the trials; read countless news articles and published medical articles; and also read thousands of case reports on several online groups where people mention their reactions to the Covid-19 vaccines.
+I have reviewed thousands of case reports on the CDC VAERS vaccine injury reporting government website; reviewed the Pfizer, Moderna, Johnson & Johnson and AstraZeneca side effect reports during the trials; read countless news articles and published medical articles; and also read countless case reports on several online groups where people mention their reactions to the Covid-19 vaccines.
 I have a good understanding of the types of side effects that are occurring.
 I am still constantly learning and this page is regularly updated.
 You may also wish to Follow me on Facebook or friend me on MeWe.
 If you landed directly on this page I recommend first reading my article on my home page (click the blue link of my name above).
 As to "shedding," see the last paragraph.

 What Causes the Adverse Reactions?